ali934h/DigitalOcean-Bot/README.md

 **Q: Why does old code deploy after update?**
 A: Check if KV namespace ID was overwritten in `wrangler.jsonc`.
 Use your own ID, not the one from Git.

+**Q: How do I get the latest updates without conflicts?**
+A: Use `git reset --hard origin/main` then restore your KV namespace ID in `wrangler.jsonc`.

 ## 📝 Changelog